Budget 2026 in Australian property

 3 moreThe Post-2027 Property Investor: 7 Strategies That Still Work

-Negative gearing is dead for established homes.
-The 50% CGT discount is gone.
+From 1 July 2027, negative gearing will be quarantined to new builds for established homes and the 50% CGT discount will be replaced with indexation plus a 30% minimum tax.
 The next generation of Australian property investor will look nothing like the last.
 Seven strategies that work under the new regime — and one that does not.

-Negative Gearing Is Dead for Established Homes: The 14-Month Window That Just Opened
+Negative Gearing for Established Homes Ends 1 July 2027: The 14-Month Window That Just Opened

-The 12 May 2026 Budget ended negative gearing on established stock and abolished the 50% CGT discount from 1 July 2027.
-Everything bought before then is grandfathered.
+The 12 May 2026 Budget announced that from 1 July 2027 negative gearing will be quarantined to new builds and the 50% CGT discount will be replaced with CPI-indexation plus a 30% minimum tax.
+Everything contracted before 7.30pm AEST on Budget night is grandfathered.
 What sophisticated investors will do in the 14 months between now and commencement.

 Why Scrapping Negative Gearing Will Not Fix Housing Affordability — and What Would